guimotoys/guimo_app/Readme.md

 ## What is the Guimo&trade; App?
 Guimo App is the application used in cellphones to connect and play with guimo.
-With it, you can feed, talk and move the toy.
+With it, you can feed, talk and move the toy. **For now the app is only in the language PT-BR, but feel free to translate it into the language you need**

 The app is developed with the **ionic framework v1**,  with some plugins that will be listed below:

 * [Bluetooth-Serial] - This plugin enables serial communication over Bluetooth.
 It was written for communicating between Android or iOS and an Arduino.